vsatgit/nats-reference-example/README.md

 ### Commands

-The repo has the configured with the following commands:
+The repo has been configured with the following commands:

 - `make configure-nats`:     initializes NATS with Authorization and Authentication configured based on provided environment variables and permissions
 - `make nats-down`:          brings down nats-server and nats-box and removes them
 - `make cleanup-dirs`:       cleanup directories that stores NATS JWTs and NKeys
 - `make cleanup-nats`:       cleans up all NATS configuration related to Authorization and Authentication
-- `make reconfigure-nats`:   reconfigures NATS with Authorization and Authentication after clearing the existing
+- `make reconfigure-nats`:   reconfigures NATS with Authorization and Authentication after clearing the existing configuration
 - `nats-start`:              start nats-server and nats-box containers
-- `nats-stop`:               stop nats-server and nats-box containersconfiguration
+- `nats-stop`:               stop nats-server and nats-box containers

 ### Initial setup

 User should run `make configure-nats` command in order configure NATS authorization and authentication based on the user provided input in `nats_configs/.env` and `nats_configs/scripts/user-config.sh`.

+A sample reference is provided for both `nats_configs/.env` and `nats_configs/scripts/user-config.sh`, which can be tweaked as per need.

 Upon successful execution of command, the following logs should be seen in the terminal: